 It’s no surprise that infographics have had the biggest increase of 65% usage among b2b marketers.
 Quick, easy and to the point, they tap into the visual appeal of social media.

 Useful for increasing engagement, they simplify complicated information and capture audiences’ attention.
 The content can also be used as part of your outreach strategy.
 By sending the link or embed code to key influencers, your brand benefits from an increase in shares, likes and traffic if picked up.
+There are plenty of cost effective infographic design services out there.

 According to government regulator Ofcom, the number of podcast listeners has doubled in the past five years.
 Similar to interactive content, podcasts instantly involve the listener by talking directly to them.